KinetekEnergy/vsdiat-aashray-reddy/docs/Day-5/PDN.md

 ![diagram of Power/Ground Pads, Rings, Rails, and Straps](./PDN-Images/power-ground.png)

 1. Power is delivered through the pads.
-The ground is connectd to the pads too.
+The ground is connected to the pads too.
 2. The power and ground wires are arranged in a ring around the circuits.
 3. Rails for power and ground cross the entire chip, connected to straps.
 4. The rails deliver power and ground to the needed cells.